Selling art online is the new norm.

 How I promoted my blog posts:

-I make it easy for people to share my blog posts on their favorite social media sites (I use a WordPress plugin called Social Warfare affiliate link).
+- I make it easy for people to share my blog posts on their favorite social media sites (I use a WordPress plugin called Social Warfare ).

 Continue To Learn

-The last tip that I would like to cover is the importance of keeping up-to-date with all of the changes in digital marketing.
+The last tip that I would like to cover is the importance of keeping up-to-date with all digital marketing changes.

 I have seen so many changes over the past fifteen years it could make a person’s head spin.